Should you make an infographic?

 That’s where case studies come in.

 Case studies are success stories.
-They’re stories from customers that had a great experience.
+They’re stories from customers who had a great experience.
 And they’re really, really useful for your marketing.

 You can put these things on your home page.
 On your landing pages.
 You can use them in meetings with prospects.
 Case studies are powerful content marketing tools.